biojppm/cmany/doc/excluding_builds.rst

 ================

 cmany accepts arguments for excluding certain combinations of build items.
-These arguments specify rules which apply either to a build's name or to the items of which the build is composed.
+These arguments specify combination exclusion rules which apply either to a build's name or to the individual build items of which the build is composed.

-Like all the arguments above, item combination arguments can be used both at the cmany command level or at each build item level.

-You may notice below that it does not make much sense to provide the ``--include-*`` arguments in a build item specification, as combination is implied for every build item.
-However, being able to use these at the scope of the command is certainly useful, either as a form of saving extensive editing when reusing complicated cmany commands (for example in shell sessions), or with :doc:`Project mode </project_mode>`.

 When multiple combination arguments are given, they are processed in the order in which they are given.
 A build is then included if it successfully